nagraj05/ebooks-website/README.md

 * **Browse**: Users can browse through a vast collection of ebooks of various genre, author, or title.
 * **Search**: Users can now search for books and authors with  the new search bar.
 * **Download**: All the books are in EPUB format.
-* **Categories**: There are two categories.
-Books and Authors.
+* **Categories**: There are three categories.
+Books, Authors & Quotes.
 Various genres are available in books.
 And Authors page has their description and works.
+And Quotes page has a list of famous lines of Authors.
 * **User Accounts**: No Login needed!
 * **Responsive Design**: Responsive for PC & Mobile.